Daniel Ernst ▫️ Photographer ▫️ WordPress blog ▫️ Instagram

 The power of an image is very strong, sometimes they are manipulated for malicious intent.
 Other times they are eye candy or represent a moving sentiment, emotion or message, without any words, that cross language barriers.

 While the outcome of math can’t be manipulated at the source, as far as I know anyway ( I consider myself competant in math, but not a mathetician ), it sadly is not always understandable to everyone.
-I do acknowledge that math can be used to manipulate other things through coding apps etc., that in turn can manipulate other things.
+I do acknowledge that math can be used to manipulate other things through coding applications etc, which in turn can manipulate other things.
 It’s how the source is used that is relevant on a grand scale.

 The importance of imagery is plain to see.
 It can affect everyone with sight in one way or another, and those without sight through misinterpretation or translation by others, with good or bad intentions.